 Launched in September 1997, the Corporation owns a national license for a French-language specialty channel, LCN.
 LCN broadcasts national news and general interest information.
-This channel has to offer newscasts updated at least every 120 minutes.
-La Joute, Denis Lévesque, Le Québec Matin and Mario Dumont are some examples of shows that are presented.
-LCN content is available on the website tvanouvelles.ca and on its mobile app.
+This channel must offer newscasts updated at least every 120 minutes.
+LCN content is available on the website www.tvanouvelles.ca and on its mobile app.